 Our TROSA Triad Campus in Winston-Salem

-Throughout TROSA’s 27-years’ experience caring for individuals with substance use disorders–and advising other treatment programs across the country–we have often been asked to replicate our award-winning residential recovery program.
+Throughout TROSA’s 25+ years of experience caring for individuals with substance use disorders–and advising other treatment programs across the country–we have often been asked to replicate our award-winning residential recovery program.
 After many years of planning and preparation, TROSA has secured a long-term lease on a facility owned by Forsyth County for the Triad campus.
 We began construction with a celebratory groundbreaking in 2021.
-The first part of our construction and renovation phase is projected to be completed in late summer 2022.
+The first part of our construction and renovation phase is projected to be completed by the end of 2022.
+We will open after receiving licensure.
 The campus is being built in phases and will have a maximum capacity of 200 beds.

 “This is the first time TROSA is expanding beyond its Durham campus,” says TROSA President and CEO Keith Artin.
 “My predecessor, TROSA’s Founder Kevin McDonald, took his own experiences with addiction and recovery and created TROSA.
 Thanks to Kevin’s heart, mind, and sheer force of will, he built TROSA to be the award-winning treatment program that it is today.
 Since our founding in 1994, we have served more than 9,000 men and women looking to change their lives–from all 100 counties in North Carolina–out of our main campus in Durham.
 We look forward to helping more North Carolinians in need of cost-free and long-term treatment.”